Prof. Dr. Dr. habil. Dmitry Ivanov

 - Optimal control and scheduling in digital manufacturing

 - Supply chain digitalization and Industry 4.0

 Prof. Dr. Dr. habil.
-Dmitry Ivanov is professor of Supply Chain Management at Berlin School of Economics and Law (HWR Berlin), deputy director and executive board member of Institute for Logistics (IfL) at HWR Berlin, and director of master program in Global Supply Chain and Operations Management at HWR Berlin.
+Dmitry Ivanov is professor of Supply Chain and Operations Management at Berlin School of Economics and Law (HWR Berlin), deputy director and executive board member of Institute for Logistics (IfL) at HWR Berlin, and faculty director of M.A.
+Global Supply Chain and Operations Management program at HWR Berlin.

-He has been teaching classes for more than 20 years in operations management, production and supply management, supply chain management, logistics, management information systems, and strategic management at undergraduate, master’s, PhD, and executive MBA levels at different universities worldwide in English, German, and Russian.
+He has been teaching classes for more than 20 years in operations management, supply chain management, logistics, management information systems, and strategic management at undergraduate, master’s, PhD, and executive MBA levels at different universities worldwide in English, German, and Russian.
 He has given guest lectures, presented scholarly papers and has been a visiting professor at numerous universities in Asia, Europe and North America.

-His research explores supply chain structural dynamics and control, with an emphasis on global supply chain design with disruption risks, optimal control and scheduling in Industry 4.0 systems, supply chain simulation and risk analytics in the digital era.
+His research explores structural dynamics and control in complex networks, with applications to supply chain resilience, scheduling in Industry 4.0 systems, supply chain simulation, risk analytics and digital supply chain twins.
 He is co-author of structural dynamics control methods for supply chain management.
 He applies mathematical programming, simulation, control and fuzzy theoretic methods.
 Based upon triangle “process-model-technology”, he investigates the dynamics of complex networks in production, logistics, and supply chains.
 Most of his courses and research focuses on the interface of supply chain management, operations research, industrial engineering, and digital technology.